vanducng/datafold-docs/docs/on-prem/content/github_on-prem.md

 ![](../../../static/img/onprem_github_settings.png)

-To begin the set up process enter the domain that was registered for the on-prem deployment in [AWS](../content/vpcs/aws.md) or [GCP](../content/vpcs/gcp.md).
+To begin the set up process, enter the domain that was registered for the on-prem deployment in [AWS](../content/vpcs/aws.md) or [GCP](../content/vpcs/gcp.md).
 Then, enter the name of the GitHub organization you where you'd like to install the application.
 When filled, click **Create GitHub App**.

 This will redirect the admin to GitHub, where they may need to authenticate. **The GitHub user must be an admin of the GitHub organization.**

-After authentication you should be directed to enter a description for the GitHub App.
+After authentication, you should be directed to enter a description for the GitHub App.
 After entering the description click **Create Github app**.

-Once the application is created you should be returned to the Datafold settings screen.
-The button should then have disappeared and the details for the GitHub App should be visible.
+Once the application is created, you should be returned to the Datafold settings screen.
+The button should then have disappeared, and the details for the GitHub App should be visible.

 ![](../../../static/img/onprem_github_confirmation.png)

 ## Complete GitHub Configuration

 If you see this screen with all the details, you've successfully created a GitHub App!
-Now the app is created, you have to install it using the [GitHub integration setup](../../integrations/git/github.md).
+Now that the app is created, you have to install it using the [GitHub integration setup](../../integrations/git/github.md).